 The Corporate Strategy and Regulatory Affairs (CS&RA) Branch co-ordinates the matters arising from and related to Generation, Transmission and Distribution Licenses issued to the Ceylon Electricity Board among the respective Divisions, as well as with the Public Utility Commission of Sri Lanka (PUCSL) with respect to licensing requirements of CEB licensees.
 This Branch is also responsible for coordinating the Corporate Strategy formulation for CEB in addition to handling regulatory affairs.
 Regulatory Affairs Unit worked very closely with Licensees as well as with PUCSL to make CEB officials aware on new regulations and conducted several one-day workshops to educate CEB officials on the content on Electricity (Distribution) Performance Standards, Electricity (Transmission) Performance Standards, Electricity (Safety, Quality and Continuity) Regulation, Electricity Act, Electricity Procurement Rules and Electricity (Utility-Driven Demand Side Management) Regulation.
-Also, Regulatory Affairs Unit worked with PUCSL and licensees to improve few guidelines which are parts of current Supply Services Codes of CEB distribution licensees and obtained the approval of the commission, a draft Grid Code was submitted for the approval of the commission.
+Also, Regulatory Affairs Unit worked with PUCSL and licensees to improve few guidelines which are parts of current Supply Services Codes of CEB distribution licensees and obtained the approval of the commission for the improved version.
+In addition to the usual submissions, a draft Grid Code was submitted for the approval of the commission.